 Complaints regarding mortgage endowments have been historically low since 2009.
 They rose to a peak of over 4,600 in 2012, accounting for 28% of all registered mortgage complaints for that year.
 However, in 2020, they were at a record low, at only 769 for that year.

-Cash buyers can expect to pay, on average, about £15,000 more for a property in London compared to mortgage buyers.
-However, they pay £28,000 less in England and £11,000 less in Wales.
-By comparison, cash buyers in Scotland can expect to part with around £171,000, compared to over £195,000 for mortgage buyers.
+Cash buyers can expect to pay, on average, about £25,000 more for a property in London compared to mortgage buyers.
+However, they pay around £30,000 less in England as a whole and £12,000 less in Wales.

-Data from the Halifax House Price Index highlights that the average UK house in July 2022 would cost just under £295,000.
+Data from the Halifax House Price Index highlights that the average UK house in April 2023 is expected to cost £284,000, when data is revealed by the Government’s House Price Index department.
 The pace of growth is the highest since 2004, while the 1.8% rise in June 2022 was the largest monthly increase since 2007.
+However, November’s 2.4% contraction in house prices was also one of the largest since 2007, highlighting the overall instability of the UK housing market.

-Data from the BoE for June 2022 showed the lowest number of new mortgage approvals in the last two years, suggesting the housing market is showing signs of cooling off after a recent surge in demand.
-In 2022 alone, the price of the average home has risen by 6.8%, approximately £18,000.
+Mortgage statistics from the BoE for January 2023 showed the lowest number of new mortgage approvals in the last two years, suggesting the housing market is showing signs of cooling off after a recent surge in demand.
+From February 2022 to February 2023, the price of the average home rose by 5.5%, approximately £17,100.

-According to Gov.uk data from May 2022, the average house price in England rose by 1.3% from April 2022.
-The annual price hike of 13% took the average property value to just over £300,000.
+From February 2023, the average house price in England shrunk by 1% from the previous month.
+The annual price hike of 5.5% took the average property value to just over £285,000.

 Regional data indicates the following trends: